monzo/progression-framework/frameworks/executive-support.md

       - level: 5
         criteria:
           - "Key contributor to successfully achieving company goals relevant to your executive (where without *your* input, it's unlikely those goals would have been achieved)"
-          - "Owns projects that impact Monzo as a whole, leveraging stakeholders to deliver results."
+          - "Owns projects that impact Reevoo as a whole, leveraging stakeholders to deliver results."
   - name: "knowledge"
     title:
     content:
       - level: 1
         exampleCriteria:
-          - criteria: "Learning how to use all Monzo's internal tools"
+          - criteria: "Learning how to use all Reevoo's internal tools"
             examples:
               - "GSuite"
               - "Slack"